techBoolo/sha256-hash-a-file/README.md

 ## node modules used

+- node:process

+  - get the current javascript file being executed, to show Usage of the module
+  - get user input file name argument

 - node:fs

-  - to check if the file exists in the file system
+  - check if the file exists in the file system
   - read the file content to hash
   - write the resulting hash and the file name in a new file

 - node:path

   - get part of filename and construct the destination file name
-  - verify and resolve if file is absolut path
+  - verify if file is absolute path, if not resolve to absolute path

 - node:crypto